-Regular meetings with the school's Education Psychologist enable students to be assessed if needed and for advice to be sought at an early stage.
+Regular meetings with the school's Educational Psychologist enable students to be assessed if needed and for advice to be sought at an early stage.
 Advisory teachers visit the school when required and discuss programmes of work which may aid progress.
 Members of the support team can provide CPD for all staff.
-Whenever links with outside agencies are needed the Head of Inclusion/SENDCo will contact the relevant agency to ensure that the needs of the student are met.
+Whenever links with outside agencies are needed the SENDco will contact the relevant agency to ensure that the needs of the student are met.